TheStig294/100-more-randomats-pack-1/README.md

 A player will slow to half speed while they hold space.
 Will prevent fall damage.\
 \
 _ttt_randomat_space_ - Default: 1 - Whether this randomat is enabled

+## Hot Pursuit

+Move faster as more people die, relative to the number of people playing, starts off slow, gets crazy fast by the end!\
+\
+_ttt_randomat_pursuit_ - Default: 1 - Whether this randomat is enabled\
+_randomat_pursuit_mult_ - Default: 1.5 - Movement speed multiplier

 ## Huff this!